shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 ## Importing an image

+In order to get a local copy of a image, we either need to pull it from the registry or import it from the already exported image, by using *docker import* command, we import an exported image.
+An accessible exported Docker image is needed for that.

+Syntax : 1.
+To import an image :

+           $ docker import URL ``|`` [REPOSITORY[:TAG]]

+Example :  $ cat ubuntu-latest.tar ``|`` docker import - ubuntu:latest

+Alternatively :  $ docker import http://xyz.com/xyz.tar xyz/image

+These commands will first create an empty filesystem and then import the contents.

 ## Building images using Dockerfiles
 ## Building an Apache image - Dockerfile example
 ## Building an memcached image - Dockerfile example